Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: Summary and perspectives

+Motivated by these results, we have obtained the corresponding resonant structure.
+Notably, it has revealed a pattern that mimics that of a genuine kink-antikink scattering.

+In view of this coincidence, we have mapped the initial oscillon as a lumplike profile constructed as a kink-antikink pair.
+The numerical simulations have revealed that the mapping holds well for small $A_0$.
+However, it naturally loses accuracy as $A_0$ increases.
+Similar limitation was also encountered in Ref. \cite{osc_weres}, where the authors have proposed a map based on the sine-Gordon breather.

+Moreover, the authors of Ref. \cite{osc_weres} have not explored the mapping for increasing $A_0$.
+In order to restore accuracy and map the evolution for larger $A_0$, we have assumed small $\sigma$.
+In this case, the initial oscillon is even more localized around $x=0$.

+The results for $\sigma=2$ have demonstrated how accurate the new approximate solutions are for different $A_0$.
+In particular, when $A_0=0.90$, we have verified that the field again decays into a composite structure.

+This successful mapping may contribute to the understanding of the role played by a mechanism that mimics the energy exchange during the decay process, the formation of the resonant structure.

-Perspectives regarding future investigations include the study of the results related to an initial perturbation around the fundamental states inherent to both the $\phi^6$ and the sine-Gordon potentials.
-In this context, the last one sounds particularly interesting due to the integrable nature of the corresponding ambient, from which emission of radiation is not expected to occur.
-Also, we plan to depict the resonant structures of the resulting configurations, from which we intend to verify whether the corresponding fractal patterns can be eventually compared to the well-established ones or, on the other hand, they reveal a novel profile to be explored.
+Future investigations include the application of the present idea to the $\phi^6$ and the sine-Gordon potentials.
+The last one sounds particularly interesting due to the integrable nature of that theory.
+We plan to study the resonant structures and verify whether the pattern can be compared to some well-established one.
+On the other hand, this pattern can always reveal a novel profile to be explored.
 These issues are currently under investigation, and positive results will be eventually reported in a future contribution.